unrealwork/atsd-use-cases/USMortality/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/c284427c)

 Finally, using the fourth dropdown, we are able to sort by state.
 It is worth noting that all not states are represented in this dataset.
-39 states plus the District of Columbia are included in this dataset.
+39 states plus the District of Columbia are included.
 States that are not included are: Alaska (AK), Maine (ME), Mississippi (MS), Montana (MT), New Hampshire (NH), North Dakota (ND), South Carolina (SC), South Dakota (SD), Vermont (VT), West Virginia (WV), and Wyoming (WY).

 Below is an image of New Jersey (NJ) filtered for all deaths.